About The GW Hatchet

 Where to find the paper

-Aside from keeping up to date at gwhatchet.com, you can find The Hatchet at nearly 80 locations across the Foggy Bottom and Mount Vernon campuses.
-The paper is available in most major residence halls and campus buildings, but look here to find exactly where you can pick up a copy and learn about getting a subscription.
+Aside from keeping up to date at gwhatchet.com, you can find The Hatchet at nearly 37 locations across the Foggy Bottom and Mount Vernon campuses.
+The paper is available in most residence halls and campus buildings.
+A mobile version is also available on the App Store.

 Board of Directors